Priyadharshini2218/Fyle-Assignment/README.md

-# Fyle-assignment
-Github- Profile viewer helps to view the user's profile listing the pages and the repositories by just giving the name of the user.
+# Github- Profile viewer helps to view the user's profile listing the pages and the repositories by just giving the name of the user.